Automated-Program-Repair-in-Expertiza/Automated-Program-Repair/README.md

 So for developer patch, I added one new line (`params[:assignment_id] = params[:id] if params[:assignment_id].nil?`) above line 388.
 The new line means if `params[:assignment_id]` is nil, system will assign `params[:id]` to `params[:assignment_id]`.
 In this case, either `params[:id]` or `params[:assignment_id]` has the correct value will make the code work.

 For test case, I wrote a feature test using Rspec and Capybara.
 Test code is shown below.
+Basically I tries to visit 2 different urls and make sure the system does not raise `nil:NilClass` error.
 ```
 it "Airbrake-1806782678925052472", js: true do
     	login_as 'student2066'